Here’s another great reader question that definitely deserved its own article series!

 The “What To Wear to Work” Question

 Dressing for a job, an interview, an internship, a networking event, etc. is a source of anxiety for everyone at some point in their career.
-Each company and event is different, so it can be nerve-racking not knowing what the proper dress code is, what you can and can't wear, etc. You want to make the best impression, of course, and your clothes say a lot about you and who you are!
+Each company and event are different, so it can be nerve-racking not knowing what the proper dress code is, what you can and can’t wear, etc. You want to make the best impression, of course, and your clothes say a lot about you and who you are!

 There’s also the question of what season it is, what city you’re working in, whether you walk to work or not, and whether you’ll be sitting or standing most of the time, among other concerns!
 That’s a lot to think about, so it’s no wonder so many people feel frustrated with this kind of thing!

-As a graduate of business school with years of experience, I know a lot about this stuff and have tons of tips to get your wardrobe right in a professional setting - without sacrificing style, of course.
+As a graduate of business school with years of experience, I know a lot about dressing professionally and have tons of tips to get your wardrobe right in a professional setting – without sacrificing style, of course.

-Over the next few days, I'm going to be posting articles about all the different professional events you might need to dress for, so you'll know what to wear in any business situation!
+Over the next few weeks, we’re going to be posting articles about all the different professional events you might need to dress for, so you’ll know what to wear in any business situation!
 There will be outfit examples and budget-friendly options as well.
 Sound good?

 To start off, I’m going to go over career-wear basics.
 When your boss tells you that a certain dress code will be mandatory at tonight’s networking event, do you know what she means?
 Check the handy guide below for all the info you need.